Fretzin’s Top Five Networking Tips for Attorneys to Increase Originations

 Tip #1: Go where the action is.
 While there are literally hundreds of events you can attend each month, it’s of critical importance to focus on going where your best connections will be.
 Think about the people who need your services and where they might be.
 Then think about the people who also provide services to those end users and where they might be, and go there.

 For example, if you are a commercial litigator, your end clients might be GCs or CEOs.
 Where are they when out of the office?
 Also, what other service providers sell to those GCs and CEOs?
 How about middle market CPAs or E-Discovery consultants?
+In recent years digital forensics companies have noticed surges in demands for their E-Discovery services and therefore if you want your law firm to stay ahead of the trend, then investing time and energy into the financial and accounting sectors is crucial.

-If you keep the end in mind when deciding what events to attend, you may improve your results.
+Furthermore, if you keep the end in mind when deciding what events to attend, you may improve your results.

 Tip #2: Try talking less, asking more.
 While it is important to have a prepared infomercial or elevator pitch ready to go, it’s even more important to prepare yourself with questions for the people you meet at these events.
 The goal is always to get someone else engaged in a conversation where you can learn about her, what she does for a living and find common ground.
 I’d recommend staring with the easy questions and drive to the more involved.
 Here are a few questions to choose from: